Matthew4335/MLProject/FinalReport.md

 ## Methods

-The first methods our team decided to use were StandardScalar for scaling the data, PCA for data preprocessing, and a Logistic Regression model for predictions.
+The methods our team decided to use on processing data were StandardScalar for scaling the data, PCA for data preprocessing.
+Then, our team decided to use a Logistic Regression model, KNN model, NN model, and GMM model for predictions.

 ### Data Preprocessing